nitrite/nitrite-doc/flutter-sdk/collection/write.md

 ### Removing Using a Filter and Options

-You can remove a document using a filter and options.
+You can remove multiple documents using a filter and options.
 It takes a `Filter` object as the first input parameter.
 It takes a named parameter `justOne` with value `true` or `false`.
 If the value is `true`, then it will remove only the first document matched by the filter.
 Otherwise, it will remove all the documents matched by the filter.
 The default value of `justOne` is `false`.
 It returns a `Future<WriteResult>` object.

 ```dart
 var result = await collection.remove(where("firstName").eq("John"), justOne: true);